Autodesk/bifrost-usd/README.md

 * CMAKE_INSTALL_PREFIX : Where you want to install the bifrost-usd-pack library
 * BIFROST_LOCATION : The full path to the root directory of your Bifrost installation that contains, among others, the `sdk` subdirectory.
 The USD Pack will be built against this `sdk` subdirectory of your Bifrost installation.
 * USD_LOCATION : The full path to the root directory of your USD library installation that contains, among others, the `cmake`, `include`, `lib`, `plugin` and `share` subdirectories.
-* MAYA_RUNTIME_LOCATION : (optional) The full path to the root directory of your Maya development installation that contains, among others, the `bin`, `include` and `lib` subdirectories.
+* MAYA_RUNTIME_LOCATION : (for the Maya extension only) The full path to the root directory of your Maya development installation that contains, among others, the `bin`, `include` and `lib` subdirectories.
 * BIFUSD_OSX_ACTIVE_SDK : (optional) Can be set to choose a specific macOS SDK.
 If not set, the currently available SDK will be used.
 * BIFUSD_OSX_MIN_OS : (optional) Can be set to choose the minimum macOS deployement target.
 If not set, macOS 11.0 will be used.